 Sky, BT and Virgin Media also have 4K channels available on their respective pay-TV platforms.
 There’s a wide library of 4K Blu-ray discs available too, and 4K is well-established in gaming, with the PlayStation 5 and Xbox Series X taking that to the next level when combined with the best gaming TVs.

 Of course, not all 4K TVs are created equal.
 There’s a world of difference between competing sets and the different technologies used – check out our guide to OLED vs QLED to have these two key TV types explained in plain English.

-Of course, most of the very best sets here are quite expensive, but we also have top options from our Best TVs Under £1000 guide and our Best TVs under £500 guide.
+Inevitably, most of the very best TVs are fairly expensive, but the good news is that you don't have to pay lots for excellent image quality.
+We've got a guide specifically to the best TVs Under £1000 and the best TVs under £500.
 And if you're looking for an audio upgrade for your existing TV, be sure you check out our guide to the best soundbars.

 How to buy the best TV for you